Xetibo/ReSet-Doc/sections/literature.typ

 necessarily be compatible with the binary compiled with compiler version B.
 Hence, Rust and other languages use the C ABI to ensure ABI stability.

-The lack of a stable Rust ABI is also the reason as to why there are no Rust native shared libraries.
+The lack of a stable Rust ABI is also the reason why there are no Rust native shared libraries.
-Crates as found on crates.io are static libraries which are compiled into the binary, and all shared libraries are created with the C ABI using "extern C".
+Crates, as found on crates.io, are static libraries that are compiled into the binary, and all shared libraries are created with the C ABI using "extern C".
 Further information about ABI along with examples can be found in @ABI.

 #subsubsubsection("Containerization of dynamic libraries")
 Plugin systems have a variety of points to hook a dynamic library into the application.
 The easiest is to just execute plugin functions at a certain point in the application.
-As an example, for loading various settings in ReSet, this would mean looping through dynamic libraries and loading their respective user interfaces to show in ReSet.
-This approach is plausible and proven to work by a variety of existing plugin systems, however it also has a major shortcoming.
-The moment the plugin crashes, the application has to either handle this unknown error, or worse, if the error is not recoverable, the entire application crashes.
+As an example, loading various settings in ReSet would mean looping through dynamic libraries and loading their respective user interfaces to show in ReSet.
+This approach is plausible and proven to work by a variety of existing plugin systems, however, it also has a major shortcoming.
+The moment the plugin crashes, the application has to either handle this unknown error or worse, if the error is not recoverable, the entire application crashes.
 This can lead to potential instability with plugins of different versions using different ABIs or simply due to bugs in a plugin.

-To handle this case, a plugin system can also containerize plugins to run in their own thread or process to provide independent error handling.
+To handle this case, a plugin system can also containerize plugins to run in their thread or process to provide independent error handling.
 This allows an application to recover even when a plugin exits abnormally while using resources.

 In @rust_thread_panic and @thread_panic_screenshot the use of simple Rust threads guarantees the continuation of the invoking thread, meaning the underlying application can still continue to run even though the spawned thread encountered a fatal error.

 //typstfmt::off
 #align(left, [#figure(sourcecode(```rs